 How you'll learn

-The Cass School of Education and Communities provides a dedicated study and research space for doctorate students at the purpose-built Cass building - a facility that is a unique hub for research and training as well as a focal point for the community.
+The School of Education and Communities provides a dedicated study and research space for doctorate students at the purpose-built education building - a facility that is a unique hub for research and training as well as a focal point for the community.

 We offer you extensive support in a wide range of research and study skills, as well as guidance and specialist support through our Graduate School.

-Research at Cass is structured around several research groups that cover a wide range of fields including language, diversity and multilingual education, leadership and management and early childhood education.
+Research is structured around several research groups that cover a wide range of fields including language, diversity and multilingual education, leadership and management and early childhood education.

 Studying for a Professional Doctorate with us is a unique opportunity to join an international research and learning community through local, collaborative research groups and centres.